mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 ```

 Argparse is a Python module which can be used to parse script arguments.
 In order to use it, we instantiate an `ArgumentParser` with a description and then simply `add_arguments` to it.
-Later, those arguments can be introduced to the script execution comman and they are parsed for use and stored in a [namedtuple](https://docs.python.org/3/library/collections.html#collections.namedtuple).
+Later, those arguments can be introduced to the script execution command and they are parsed for use and stored in a [namedtuple](https://docs.python.org/3/library/collections.html#collections.namedtuple).

-The following example shows how this works and provides a tpical script structure in which we factorize the functionality to a function called from the `main` scope.
+The following example shows how this works and provides a typical script structure in which we factorize the functionality to a function called from the `main` scope.

 ```python